 Legalizing prostitution has failed to check its illegal counterpart

-When the Netherlands legalized prostitution in 1988, one of its main objectives was to curtail human trafficking and the criminal prostitution enterprise.
-In spite of best intentions, illegal brothels still proliferate and prostitutes continue to suffer abuses at the hands of pimps.
-Similarly, Nevada’s illegal prostitution industry is estimated to be about four times as large as its legal enterprise.
-If legalization does not in fact protect prostitutes, then it proves nothing more than a cynical revenue source for government.
+When the Netherlands legalized prostitution in 2000, one of its main objectives was to curtail human trafficking and the criminal prostitution enterprise.
+In spite of its best intentions, illegal brothels still proliferated and prostitutes continued to suffer abuses at the hands of pimps.
+The government is continuing to try to clean up the Red Light District by relocating its sex workers, but they fear this forced change may further put their rights and safety at risk.
+Similarly, Nevada’s illegal prostitution industry is estimated to be about four times as large as its legal gambling enterprise.
+If legalization does not protect prostitutes, then it proves nothing more than a cynical revenue source for government.

 It reinforces the darkest attitudes of capitalism, in which people are reduced to commodities

 How does one quantify value for an hour of her time?
 How about for a pound of her flesh?
 Exchanging money for sexual interaction, an interaction that is commonly regarded as both an expression and vehicle of intimacy reduces this bond-solidifying act to a mere transaction.
 And while some buyers voice disillusionment with the services rendered, others draw extreme satisfaction from the leverage one gains from paying for sex, allowing them to “do things with [prostitutes] that real women would not put up with.”
 But, let’s not forget that prostitutes are as real as girlfriends and wives.
 The essence of this statement, which was taken as part of an international research project researching men who buy sex, shows just how effective sex-for-pay is at removing all traces of humanity from its practitioners.

 Prostitution promotes degrading attitudes toward women, and invites violence against them